 These habits include:

-- Drink at least 64 ounces of low-calorie, sugar-free fluid every day to stay hydrated.
+- Drinking at least 64 ounces of low-calorie, sugar-free fluid every day to stay hydrated.

-- Take small bites and chew your food at least 10 to 20 times (or more) before swallowing.
+- Taking small bites and chew your food at least 10 to 20 times (or more) before swallowing.
 Food should be the consistency of toothpaste or applesauce before you swallow.

 - Do not drink alcoholic beverages for at least one year after surgery.
 After that, alcohol must be consumed in moderation, as it can cause stomach ulcers and increase your calorie intake.

-- Avoid carbonated beverages (including regular soda, diet soda, club soda and beer).
+- Avoiding carbonated beverages (including regular soda, diet soda, club soda and beer).
 Carbonated beverages place air into the pouch which can cause gas, bloating and discomfort.

-- Avoid using a straw until you have trained yourself to sip fluids instead of gulp.
+- Avoiding using a straw until you have trained yourself to sip fluids instead of gulp.
 Straws cause us to drink faster than normal and can also cause air to enter the pouch.